ruf10/ruf10.github.io/_pages/about.md

 My research focuses on enhancing the accuracy of fluid flow simulations by developing advanced methods, such as penalty ensembles for the Navier-Stokes equations.
 I am particularly excited about integrating machine learning techniques into these models to drive innovative solutions.
 As an Andrew Mellon Fellow for 2023-2024, I am dedicated to pushing the boundaries of scientific computing and advancing fluid dynamics research. <br />

-**As the president of the AWM (Association of Women in Mathematics) Pittsburgh Chapter**, I host monthly graduate student seminars, inviting speakers from around the world to promote equal opportunities and encourage women to pursue careers in mathematics.
-I also organize coffee chats and semester-end dinners to foster community and engagement.
-Additionally, I collaborate with the University of Pittsburgh's Girls' Summer Math Camp, inspiring girls from diverse backgrounds to become future mathematicians, engineers, and scientists. <br />

-**As a student leader of the Mathematics GSO (Graduate Student Organization)**, I coordinate open houses for prospective graduate students and organize social events such as the fall picnic, end-of-year party, and summer gatherings.
-I also address graduate student concerns about teaching and preliminary exams, serving as a bridge between students and the faculty. <br />

 ### EDUCATION
 **Ph.D. in Mathematics, 2019-Present** <br />
 University of Pittsburgh, PA, United States <br />